AtomMaterialUI/material-theme-docs/docs/getting-started.md

 2. On the left, select **Plugins**
 3. Click on the button `Browse repositories`
 4. In the search field, type `Material Theme`
-5. Double-click on `Material Theme UI` to install it.
+5. Double-click `Material Theme UI` to install it.
 You can also decide to install `Atom Material Icons` to get the icons' customization feature.
 6. Click the `OK` button and restart the IDE.

 <img src="/img/screens/listplugin.png" alt="Plugins List">

-### Manual Installation
+### Manual installation

-If for some reason you don't want to use the plugin repository, or if you want to run your fork of the plugin, you can decide to install it manually.
+If, for some reason, you don't want to use the plugin repository, or if you want to run your fork of the plugin, you can decide to install it manually.

 <a href="https://plugins.jetbrains.com/plugin/8006-material-theme-ui">